jupyterlab/frontends-team-compass/docs/host_guide.rst

 - Record the meeting.
 The host starts and stops the recording.
 These are posted to YouTube for the community to view.
 - Try to keep meeting minutes on the collaborative HackMD document [LINK/TODO]
-- Provide a signal ("Brace yourselfes") when starting/stopping recording
+- Provide a signal ("Brace yourselves") when starting/stopping recording
 - Kick unwelcome recording bots: Per the Jupyter community page, participants should not record meetings on their own.
 The host should ask participants that look like AI recording bots: